mathflare/mathflare/CONTRIBUTING.md

 - All the CSS(colors, displays, positions, paddings, margins etc.) must be Bootstrap 5 classes
 - Write all custom CSS with comments in the `Site.css` file
-- Use TypeScript all the time.
+- Use TypeScript all the time (hit `tsc -w` to compile the code).
+- Use Ajax requests(from jQuery) fro all API calls
 - Place TypeScript files in the `src` folder.
 All the JavaScript files will automagically be compiled in the `dist` folder
 - Use Ajax for all API requests(see example below)
 - Use the excact same navigation bar for all the pages(see example below)